elaichenkov/playwright-expect/README.md

 # expect-playwright-test [![tests](https://github.com/elaichenkov/expect-playwright-test/actions/workflows/tests.yml/badge.svg)](https://github.com/elaichenkov/expect-playwright-test/actions/workflows/tests.yml)

-The `expect-playwright-test` is a powerful matchers.
-That lets you write better assertions for E2E testing using Jest or Playwright Test runners.
+The `expect-playwright-test` is an assertion library for TypeScript and JavaScript intended for use with a test runner such as Jest or Playwright Test.
+That lets you write better assertions for end-to-end testing.

 # Motivation
 > [expect-playwright](https://github.com/playwright-community/expect-playwright) is a great library, but there are a few methods and that's it.